andmev/andmev-stm32-rust-lessons/README.md

 Any static assets, like images, can be placed in the `public/` directory.

+### Static images for the main layout

+Store unprocessed layout images in `public/images/layout/` and reference them by URL path:

+- Example: `public/images/layout/logo.png` → use `src="/images/layout/logo.png"` in `BaseLayout.astro`.

+If you want Astro to transform/optimize images, keep them in `src/` and import them (see Astro “Images” guide).

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: